syntaxwhisper/music-library-guide/README.md

 In those cases, recompressing the image can significantly reduce file size without producing any visible loss of quality.

-On Ubuntu, ImageMagick provides a simple solution:

-Before optimizing artwork, it is worth keeping a copy of the original file, as recompression is a destructive operation.
+> [!IMPORTANT]
+> The commands in this section require ImageMagick.
+If it is not already installed:
+> ```bash
+> sudo apt install imagemagick
+> ```

-The safest approach is to create an optimized copy first and compare it against the original before replacing anything:
+On Ubuntu, the safest approach is to create an optimized copy first and compare it against the original before replacing anything:

 ```bash
 convert cover.jpg -strip -quality 85 cover_optimized.jpg
 ```

+> [!NOTE]
+> A quality value of 85 is a reasonable starting point for album artwork.
+Values between 82 and 90 generally produce results that are visually indistinguishable from the original while significantly reducing file size.
+Values below 80 may introduce visible compression artifacts on artwork with fine gradients or sharp text.

 Once satisfied with the result, the original can be replaced manually.

+> [!WARNING]
+> `mogrify` overwrites the original file directly and cannot be undone.
+Always keep a copy of the original before running it on artwork you cannot easily replace.

 If you prefer to process files in place and are confident in the settings, `mogrify` overwrites the original directly:

 ```bash
 mogrify -strip -quality 85 cover.jpg
 ```

-> [!NOTE]
->  A quality value of 85 is a reasonable starting point for album artwork.
-Values between 82 and 90 generally produce results that are visually indistinguishable from the original while significantly reducing file size.
-Values below 80 may introduce visible compression artifacts on artwork with fine gradients or sharp text.

 Windows users can achieve similar results directly from the Photos application by using the image resize function.